Deputy Chief Investment Officer and Investment Director, Risk Management and Asset Allocation, Margaret A. Cargill Philanthropies

 Michael Ruetz joined Margaret A. Cargill Philanthropies (MACP) in December 2012 as director of risk management and asset allocation for the grantmaking entities under the MACP umbrella.
 In 2017 Ruetz was promoted to Deputy Chief Investment Officer.
 In addition to his expanded role working with the Chief Investment Officer, Ruetz continues to manage the Risk Management and Asset Allocation team.

 Ruetz earned his bachelor’s degree in economics from Colorado State University, his MBA in finance with high honors from Loyola University Chicago, and his master’s degree in applied economics from the University of Minnesota.
 He holds the Chartered Financial Analyst designation.
-Ruetz is an Investment Committee member of GHR Foundation and member of the Board of Directors for CornerHouse.
+Ruetz is an Investment Committee member of GHR Foundation, National Governing Board member of Jeremiah Program, and Board member of the Minnesota Chiefs of Police Foundation.